tihsle/to-do-service-sp25/docs/tutorials.md

 # Tutorials

-These tutorials are available to help you start using the **To-Do service API**.
+These tutorials are available to help you start using the **To-Do Service API**.

 Be sure to review [Before you start a tutorial](before-you-start-a-tutorial.md) before you start your first tutorial.